Tobey Maguire: Personal life

-Tournament poker controversy
+Poker

 In 2004, Maguire took up tournament poker.
 He has finished in the money in several events and has been tutored by poker professional Daniel Negreanu.
 Maguire was seen on ESPN's coverage of the 2005, 2006, and 2007 World Series of Poker Main Event Championship.
 He was one of many celebrities, along with Leonardo DiCaprio and Ben Affleck, who participated in Molly Bloom's high-stake poker games at The Viper Room in the mid-2000s, and received negative press coverage for allegedly demanding Bloom "bark like a seal" for a $1,000 poker chip after a tournament he won.
-Maguire's actions at the game are portrayed by Michael Cera in the film Molly's Game through the character "Player X".
+Maguire's actions at the game, as well as those of other celebrities, are portrayed by Michael Cera in the film Molly's Game through the composite character "Player X".

+Filmography

+Maguire is best known for playing the title role in Spider-Man (2002) and its sequels Spider-Man 2 and Spider-Man 3, released in 2004 and 2007, respectively, along with Spider-Man: No Way Home (2021).
+He has also starred in Seabiscuit (2003), Brothers (2009), and Pawn Sacrifice (2014) and had supporting roles in The Great Gatsby (2013), The Boss Baby (2017), and Babylon (2022).